arahangua/eth-tracker/README.md

-    txs_from            export transactions that were from the input contract traces_from         export traces of transactions that were from the input contract apply_filter        apply filter on the range of blocknumber to query addrs/transactions/traces get_logs            apply filter on the range of blocknumber to query addrs/transactions/traces
+    txs_from            export transactions that were from the input contract traces_from         export traces of transactions that were from the input contract apply_filter        apply filter on the range of blocknumber to query addrs/transactions/traces get_logs            apply filter on the range of blocknumber to get event logs

 options:
   -h, --help            show this help message and exit